mmiranda222/ckd-risk-modeling-data-pipeline/README.md

 - Redefinition of modelable outcomes
 - Transition to predictive modeling once data constraints are resolved

-## Privacy Notice
+## Privacy & Confidentiality

-This repository does not include raw data, patient records, SQL queries, or proprietary database schemas.
-All descriptions are abstracted to preserve patient privacy and institutional confidentiality.
+This repository contains methodology, structural decisions, and abstracted findings only.
+It does not include raw data, patient records, SQL queries, table schemas, or any information that could identify the source institution.
+The work was conducted under verbal agreement with the partnering clinic and shared publicly with Dr. Mejía's awareness.
+All descriptions have been deliberately abstracted to preserve patient privacy and institutional confidentiality.